 Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that have not been identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We consider the deficiencies described below to be significant deficiencies.
+We did identify certain deficiencies in internal controls, described in the accompanying schedule of findings and questioned costs as financial statement findings 2020-001 and 2020-002 that we considered to be significant deficiencies.